aidandenlinger/autocopr/README.md

 [![Update spec files](https://github.com/aidandenlinger/autocopr/actions/workflows/update.yml/badge.svg)](https://github.com/aidandenlinger/autocopr/actions/workflows/update.yml)

-Check Github Releases daily for new project versions and updates spec files accordingly for automatic COPR updates.
+Check or update RPM spec files to the project's latest version released on Github.

 AutoCOPR provides a script to check all spec files in a folder, and for those with github urls, update the version number to the latest version.
 This repo